DistAlgo/alda/benchmarks/rules/README.md

 1. to obtain all the statistics for a set of runs, run `./test_hrbac.sh`
 2. to measure a single run, run
- `python -m da --rule --message-buffer-size=409600 launcher.da --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where
+ `python -m da --rules --message-buffer-size=409600 launcher.da --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where

 - `NUMROLE` is the number of roles,
 - `NUMOP` is the number of operations for